 3.1.
-Feeding Behaviour of Indian Robin
+Feeding behaviour of Indian Robin

 Feeding Site demonstrated the presence of thirteen Indian Robins, highlighting their omnivorous nature, which encompasses both animal and plant-based food sources.
 The primary diet of the Indian Robin consists of prevalent insects, including grasshoppers, caterpillars, ground beetles, and crickets, with a significant emphasis on animal matter.
-Grasshoppers thrive in grassy and open field habitats, while this bird also feed on various agricultural pests such as aphids, armyworms, jassids, leafhoppers, and thrips (Table 2) Agricultural practices in Bahawalpur specify that Indian Robin also feeds on grains of wheat, maize, rice and sunflower (Table 3).
+Grasshoppers thrive in grassy and open field habitats, while this bird also feed on various agricultural pests such as aphids, armyworms, jassids, leafhoppers, and thrips (Table 2) Agricultural practices in Bahawalpur specify that Indian sunflower (Table 3).
 This bird also feeds upon pests of these crops.
 Indian Robin is adaptable to agricultural landscape near human settlements due to wide array of feed and pests that are available in farm areas adjacent to urban areas.